 To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
 U.S. Citizens can refer to the U.S. Department of State's website for more information regarding passports.

 A student visa is official permission by a foreign government to live and study in that country.
 It typically comes in the form of a stamp that is inserted directly into your passport.
-All US passport holders studying for a semester or yearlong term are required to obtain a student visa prior to departure.
-This process can take 2–3 months or longer to complete.
+All U.S. passport holders studying for a semester or yearlong term are required to obtain a student visa prior to departure.
+This process can take two to three months or longer to complete.
 During this time, the consulate will have your actual passport while your visa is processed.
 Traveling internationally prior to the start of your study abroad program will interfere with your visa application process.

 All costs related to obtaining a visa, including travel, are your responsibility.

 Check with your home country consulate, as well as the embassy of the country in which you plan to study, regarding visa requirements.
 Permanent Residents of the US should check with U.S. Immigration as leaving the country for more than one year may jeopardize permanent resident status.
 Tax clearance and re-entry forms may also be necessary in these cases.

 Non-U.S. citizens are required to make an in person appearance at the Czech consulate if they are applying to a U.S. consulate for their visa.